SpektroAudio/AP2JS/README.md

 # HOW TO INSTALL

-- Download the latest verison of ap2js.
+- Download the latest version of ap2js.
 - Move folder to a secure location.
 - Open Max's File Preferences, add the ap2js folder and enable the option for sub-folders.